soheiibo/Prohack-hackathon/README.md

 # our approch :
 we tried to deal with missing values and outliers first and than to scale our data because we used a Deep learning model which is MLP regressor wih catboost model, we took the best 5 results and then we took thier median.
 ## we used :
-Pandas, Numpy, SciKit Learn, Scipy, Matplotlib, Catboost, Mlp regressor.
+Pandas, Numpy, SciKit Learn, Scipy, Matplotlib, Catboost, Lightgbm, Xgboost, Mlp regressor.

 # Ouss_M team members :